Luminar-Technolab/MediaPlayerJan24/README.md

                             - [data] : useEffect hook will call  at the time in compoenet creation as well as data changes
                 - Customised Hook :
                     - Create a function with name starts with 'use' keyword
-        - Handling List using React
+        - Handling List/Array using React
             - using 'map' method
             - to uniquely identify each item in a list use 'key' attribute in component
         - Styling Frameworks in REACT